 “Pray, do it.
 But, please, allow me a few breaths first.
 I need some extra phlegm with people like you.”

-“I think I’ve seen the creature but I couldn’t be sure if it’s a cat or not” I got her keen attention so quickly that her deep sight made me move unquiet on the sofa where I was having this sort of interview with my strange new companion.
-“It’s the most ugly thing I’ve seen in my life.
+“I think I’ve seen the creature but I couldn’t be sure if it’s a cat or not.”
+I got her keen attention so quickly that her deep sight made me move unquietly on the sofa where I was having this sort of interview with my strange new companion.
+“It’s the ugliest thing I’ve seen in my life.
 It’s my landlord’s pet, actually, and it has both of their ears quite chewed, like if it has had a huge fight.
-My landlord insist it was the evil dog of the neighbour but, after this I’m not so sure about who is the good or who is the bad.”
+My landlord insists it was the evil dog of the neighbour.
+The Jack Rusell terrier about which I have talked with you but, after this, I’m not so sure about who is the good or who is the bad.”